Introduction to Data Mining

-Let’s assume the partitioning algorithm builds partition of data as k and n is objects are present in the database.
-Hence each partition will be represented as k ≤ n.
+Let’s assume the partitioning algorithm builds a partition of data and n objects present in the database.
+Hence each section will be represented ask ≤ n.

 This gives an idea that the classification of the data is in k groups, which can be shown below